trymnilsen/kingdomarchitect/README.md

 ## 👩‍💻 Development

-Install the required development packages (typescript and webpack).
-You should then be able to run it with the `npm run start` command and get a link from webpack in your terminal to test out the locally built version.
+Install the required development packages (typescript and rollup) with `npm i`.
+Build and bundle the typescript source with `npm run build`, you should then be able to run it with the `npm run start` command and get a link in your terminal to test out the locally built version in your browser of choice.
 Your favourite IDE can be used to edit any game code.
-If you want to contribute on the development on the game, here follows some notes on the architecture for the game/application and some tools used during development
+If you want to contribute on the development on the game, here follows some notes on the architecture for the game/application and some tools used during development.

 ### Concepts
 The architecture of the game is loosely based around three concepts: